 How about you?
 How do you express yourself?
 Continue reading how do you express yourself?

 I just mentioned on my previous post that I lost the will to blog, but I got an email about my current plan.
 This year is my 5th year blogging (not that I’ve been doing it consistently the first 3 years).
 I asked myself if it is still worth it to renew.
-Will I lose … Continue reading an email – a reminder to blog?
+Will I lose all my contents here if I don’t?
+Can I really … Continue reading an email – a reminder to blog?

 Before, I really make time for this.
 No excuses.
 I will write anything, but maybe that’s when I lost it.
 I just write, without a purpose.
 I just write to release.
 While that is a purpose in itself, it only benefits me.
 It is different reaching out to people and have your words make its impact, touching other’s heartstrings.
 I lost that magic, I believe.
 So maybe—just maybe—I am discouraged?
 I want my writings to be useful if you know what I mean.
 Continue reading What Do You Do When You Lose the Will to Blog?

 Stories are never my forte.
 I still believe poetry and blogging are what I’m best at.
 In poems, I don’t have to build characters and plot—I just follow my heart.
 In blogging, I just casually talk to you—like writing in a diary.
 Creating an entire world of your own, characters, settings, main and side stories, well, it’s SO hard.
 Continue reading How Writing Stories Changed Me as a Reader

 I chose the word to remind myself that I have a control over my brain instead of the other way around.
 Continue reading Word of the Year + why I don’t like to write poems anymore